Toulouse and Montauban shootings: 22 March: siege and perpetrator's death

 Merah informed the police that he intended to give himself up at 22:45.
 Contact was established with him at that time, but Merah said that he would not give up without a fight and would kill policemen if necessary.
 In the late evening of 21 March, blasts were heard at the apartment block, which were intended to intimidate Merah into surrendering.
 The police blew off the window shutters with a grenade, after which two shots were heard.
 After that there was no response from Merah until 11:00 the next day.
 The police continued the explosions at regular intervals, in an effort to wear Merah down.
 Officers did not know if Merah was alive, as he did not respond to the series of explosions during the night and on Thursday morning.

 At 10:30 on 22 March, the police decided to arrest Merah.
 They threw grenades into the apartment but there was no response.
-A team of 15 specially trained officers decided to enter the flat first by the door, then using the windows, whose shutters had been removed during the night.
+A team of 15 specially trained counter terrorism operators decided to enter the flat first by the door, then using the windows, whose shutters had been removed during the night.
 The team deployed technical devices and video equipment to inspect the different rooms.
 No presence was detected until a device was introduced into the bathroom.
 At that point, Merah emerged, shooting long and frequent bursts.
 The officers returned fire and snipers opposite attempted to neutralise him.
 Merah jumped out of the window with weapon in hand and continued to shoot.
 Merah was shot in the head by a police sniper and was found dead on the ground.

 Less than one hour later, authorities announced to media in Toulouse that Merah was dead.
 Merah's death was later confirmed by President Sarkozy.
 Agence France-Presse reported that three police officers had been injured in the exchanges of gunfire, one of whom sustained "fairly serious" wounds.
 Merah was found to have a bulletproof vest, components of Molotov cocktails, and weapons parts stockpiled inside his flat.

 During the standoff with police, Merah told police that he intended to keep on attacking, and he loved death the way the police loved life.
-He also claimed connections with al-Qaeda.
-Police have not substantiated this claim.
+Police have not substantiated his claim of having connections with Al-Qaeda.